Seriously, enough with the fruit already.

 Since -- hope springs eternal -- I am determined to have this be the last question we ever answer on this subject in this section, let me be clear.

-Sometimes, that wearing away will cause bleeding, but sometimes it won't, and bleeding during sex when it happens isn't always just about hymens.
+Bleeding during sex when it happens isn't always just about hymens.
 Bleeding can also occur because of a partner being too rough and causing injury, because of abrasion from lack of lubrication, lack of arousal or fear.
 Some sexually transmitted infections can cause bleeding or spotting with intercourse.
 But when there isn't any bleeding, that doesn't automatically mean someone's hymen isn't wearing away or that they don't have one.
 It might have worn away on its own mostly already, the way it's wearing away simply might not be causing any bleeding, or, what's left of the hymen may be so minimal, or situated in such a way, that at any given time, vaginal sex isn't having any effect on it at all.

 All that said, I'm not sure what it is you or you and your partner are waiting for here.
 Maybe you expect bleeding when there isn't any, or maybe you are waiting for something to signal that something has been popped.
-But it sounds to me like you're likely waiting for something that isn't going to happen, and isn't based on a realistic understanding of the female sexual anatomy and what happens -- or doesn't -- during vaginal intercourse.
+But it sounds to me like you're likely waiting for something that isn't going to happen, and isn't based on a realistic understanding of sexual anatomy and what happens -- or doesn't -- during vaginal intercourse.

 We good?
 Here are a few more links to make it all clear, once and for all: